elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 The next Elixir release is scheduled for May.
 Until then, we plan to launch at least three release candidates with increased type checking.

 The first release candidate is out right now, with type inference of all Elixir constructs.
 Please give it a try.
 However, at this stage, we expect some false positives: the type system will report warnings which are not actual violations.
 We will explain exactly why in the next paragraphs.
 So don't change your programs yet.
 The most valuable feedback we want from you is performance!
-If everything compiles at roughly the same speed as before, then hoooray!
+If everything compiles at roughly the same speed as before, then hooray!

 The second release candidate will add type inference across clauses.
 Let's see some examples.
 Take this code: